Thermonuclear weapon: Design variations

 Most bombs do not apparently have tertiary "stages"—that is, third compression stage(s), which are additional fusion stages compressed by a previous fusion stage.
 The fissioning of the last blanket of uranium, which provides about half the yield in large bombs, does not count as a "stage" in this terminology.

-The U.S. tested three-stage bombs in several explosions during Operation Redwing but is thought to have fielded only one such tertiary model, i.e., a bomb in which a fission stage, followed by a fusion stage, finally compresses yet another fusion stage.
-This U.S. design was the heavy but highly efficient (i.e., nuclear weapon yield per unit bomb weight) 25 MtonTNT B41 nuclear bomb.
-The Soviet Union is thought to have used multiple stages (including more than one tertiary fusion stage) in their 50 MtonTNT (100 MtonTNT in intended use) Tsar Bomba.
+The US tested three-stage bombs in several explosions during Operation Redwing but is thought to have fielded only one such tertiary model, i.e., a bomb in which a fission stage, followed by a fusion stage, finally compresses yet another fusion stage.
+This US design was the heavy but highly efficient (i.e., nuclear weapon yield per unit bomb weight) 25 MtonTNT B41 nuclear bomb.
+The Soviet Union is thought to have used multiple stages (including more than one tertiary fusion stage) in their 50 MtonTNT Tsar Bomba, which was 100 MtonTNT in intended use.
 The fissionable jacket could be replaced with lead, as was done with the Tsar Bomba.
 If any hydrogen bombs have been made from configurations other than those based on the Teller–Ulam design, the fact of it is not publicly known.
 A possible exception to this is the Soviet early Sloika design.